knikolov-at-paypal/kalin-test/README.md

  - cm_manager
  - vmem.cgi

 CloudMinion Agent (cm_agent.pl) runs on each OpenStack compute node periodically and collects usage statistics by guest-mounting each VM and then sends the data to the CloudMinion DB.
-The agent is a framework where users can create custom rules for identifying unused VMs.
+The agent is a framework which allows for creating custom rules for identifying unused VMs.
 Currently, the default rule is to mark the VMs as unused if no login has occurred in the last 30 days.

 CloudMinion Manager (cm_manager.pl) also runs periodically from a management node and it is processing the data about the VMs.
 If a VM is marked as unused, the manager sets an expiration date and sends a notification to the user.
 If the user takes no action, on the expiration date the VM will be shut down and the user notified again.
 The VM will be kept shut down for a number of days after which it will be deleted.
 There are two configurable parameters which allow to set the number of days before the VM is shutdown and how long it needs to be kept stopped before deleted.
 If no action is taken by the user after the first notification, he/she will also receive reminders 2 days prior to the shutdown and 2 days prior to deleting the VM.
 Notifications are also sent when the VMs are shutdown and deleted.
 For VMs which belong to users with no email address, the notifications will be sent to a configurable email address.